beanz0-cmd/ER-DeathCounter-Overlay/README.md

 ## ✨ Features
 - Overlay with **current death count** (always on top)
-- Automatically reads the Elden Ring save file
+- Automatically reads the Elden Ring save file and also the Seamless Coop Save File
 - **Global hotkeys** (via JNativeHook)
 - Configurable position, size, and transparency
 - Portable: runs as **.jar**, as an **App-Image**, or as an **Installer (.exe)**